The short version is that I’m a writer originally from a small town in northern Appalachia.

 I left journalism for a job running the Media Informatics program at Northern Kentucky University in 2006.
 In 2009, I accepted a position at Ball State University, where I was an associate professor of journalism and was the co-founder + co-director of the university’s Center for Emerging Media Design + Development.

-On July 1, 2017, I will become the Editor and Director of Carnegie Mellon’s Entertainment Technology Center (ETC) Press, which is an imprint of CMU Press.
-I previously served as an advisory board member and an editor for the past nine years.
+These days, I’m the Editor + Director of Carnegie Mellon’s Entertainment Technology Center (ETC) Press, which is one of two university presses at CMU.
+Before I took this job in 2017, I served as an advisory board member and an editor for nine years.

 Other Writing Things